aukilabs/hagall-old/README.md

 If you are running into problems, you can report them as [issues](https://github.com/aukilabs/hagall/issues) here on GitHub or talk to us on [Discord](https://discord.gg/aukiverse).

 **It is important that your server is running 24/7 without interruption.
-When a server with active players is shut down, the players will lose their game session.
-Thus servers that misbehave will be delisted**
+When a server with active players is shut down, the players will lose their game session which is bad experience.
+Thus servers that misbehave will be delisted and not receive any more incoming traffic.**

 ### Minimum requirements

+Most modern computers will be able to run Hagall.
+We have tested on desktops, laptops, servers and Raspberry Pis.

-- x86 or ARM processor
+- An x86 or ARMv6+ processor
 - At least 64 MiB of RAM
-- A stable Internet connection with a public IP, we recommend at least 10 Mbps downstream and upstream
+- At least 20 MiB of disk space
-- A supported operating system, we currently provide pre-compiled binaries for Windows, macOS, Linux, FreeBSD, Solaris as well as Docker
+- A supported operating system, we currently provide pre-compiled binaries for Windows, macOS, Linux, FreeBSD, Solaris as well as Docker images

+Additionally you need this in order to expose Hagall to the Internet:

-- An HTTPS compatible web server or reverse proxy with an SSL certificate installed, alternatively use our Docker Compose or Kubernetes set-up that includes it
+ An HTTPS compatible web server or reverse proxy with
+- Web server or reverse proxy which
+  - is compatible with HTTPS and WebSockets (HTTP/1.1 or later)
+  - has an SSL certificate installed
+- A stable Internet connection with
+  - an externally accessible, public IP address for your reverse proxy to listen to
+  - at least 10 Mbps downstream and upstream
+- A domain name configured to point to your IP address

+You can use our Docker Compose or Kubernetes setup that includes a basic nginx reverse proxy with a Let's Encrypt issued SSL certificate.

 Auki's Hagall Discovery Service will perform regular checks on the health of your server to determine if it's fit to serve traffic.
 Make sure that you have enough spare compute capacity and bandwidth for hosting sessions or your server might be delisted from the network.